 In this publication, we produce estimates on the tenure breakdown of households and dwellings at the local authority level.
 There are three main types of tenure for which households and dwellings can be categorised: owner-occupied, privately rented and socially rented, plus we are able to split the owner-occupied category.

 For households, we produce data on four categories of tenure: owned outright, owned with a mortgage or loan, private rent and social rent.
-For dwellings we produce estimates on three categories of tenure: owned outright, owned with a mortgage or loan and private rent, as the Ministry of Housing, Communities and Local Government produce data on socially-rented dwellings for local authority districts in England.
+For dwellings we produce estimates on three categories of tenure: owned outright, owned with a mortgage or loan and private rent, as the Department for Levelling Up, Housing and Communities (DLUHC) produce data on socially-rented dwellings for local authority districts in England.

-Estimates are derived using a mixture of survey, administrative and out-of-date census data on tenure.
+Estimates are derived using a mixture of recent survey and administrative data with out-of-date census data on tenure.
 Data are combined using a Generalised Structure Preserving Estimator (PDF, 2.26MB) (GSPREE) method, which provides a framework for estimating population characteristics in non-census years when such comprehensive data are not available.
 We produce an article, along with two datasets in this publication.
 The datasets contain counts and percentages of the tenure breakdown for both dwellings and households in English local authority districts.

 Annual estimates of dwellings and households by tenure provide evidence to help planning authorities set housing policy and allows them to monitor the distribution of tenure over time within an area and between areas.
 Estimates of dwellings by tenure are used to inform the sampling and adjustment of data collected about the private rented sector.